 Apart from the JAR files, you also need to set the path for native libraries (DLL files) of OpenCV.
 You can find these files by opening the installation folder of OpenCV and going to the subfolder build, and then Java.
 You will see two folders named x64 (64 bit) and x32(32-bit).
 These folders contain the DLL files of OpenCV.

-You should choose the folder that suits your operating system.
+You should choose a folder that suits your operating system.
 You will find the DLL file in that folder.
 Next, set the path for this file by following the steps below:

-- Click on the External Folder button and select the location of your dll file.
+4. Click on the External Folder button and select the location of your DLL file.

 We know that these concepts can be complicated for some students.
-That is why we recommend that they pay for OpenCV assignment here and have their tasks handled by our experienced experts.
+That is why we recommend that they pay for the OpenCV project here and have their tasks handled by our experienced experts.
 We have eliminated all the bureaucracy associated with getting assignments solved by our experts.
-With just a simple message like “do my OpenCV assignment,” our customer support team will link you to a professional who possesses extensive knowledge of your subject.
+With just a simple message like "do my OpenCVproject" our customer support team will link you to a professional who possesses extensive knowledge of your subject.